An optimal control problem for the continuity equation arising in smart charging: Introduction

-The function $\varphi$ is the multiplier associated to the dynamic constraint \eqref{fk}, and $\lambda$ is associated to the congestion constraint \eqref{congestion_ineq_D}.
-The first equation is a backward Hamilton-Jacobi equation, where $H$ is defined by $H(y):=(y^-)^2$ for any $y\in \mathbb{R}$.
-Existence, uniqueness and characterization of weak solution of the backward Hamilton-Jacobi equation are investigated in the paper.
-The second equation is a forward Fokker-Planck equation, similar to \eqref{fk}, where the control $\alpha$, defined by $\alpha_{i,j}=(\varphi_i-\varphi_j)^+$, is optimal.
-The measure $\lambda$ is non negative and finite and the last equality in \eqref{syst_opt_cond_intro} ensures that that the congestion constraint \eqref{congestion_ineq_D} is satisfied.
-Moreover, one of our main contributions is a regularity property for any weak solution $(\lambda,\varphi,m)$ of \eqref{syst_opt_cond_intro}.
-We prove, that under suitable assumptions on the data $m^0,b,g$ and $c$, the function $\varphi$ is continuous for a.e. $t$ in $[0,T]$ and $\partial_s\varphi\in L^\infty((0,T)\times I,C^0([0,1]))$.
-In addition, for any $i\in I$ the measure $m_i$ is a Lipschitz continuous function on $[0,T]\times [0,1]$.
+The function $\varphi$ is the Lagrange multiplier associated with the dynamic constraint \eqref{fk}, and the measure $\lambda$ is associated with the congestion constraint \eqref{congestion_ineq_D}.
+The first equation in \eqref{syst_opt_cond_intro} is a backward Hamilton-Jacobi equation.
+The existence, uniqueness and characterization of weak solutions of the backward Hamilton-Jacobi equation are investigated in the paper.
+The second equation in \eqref{syst_opt_cond_intro} is a forward continuity equation, where the control $\alpha$, defined by $\alpha_{i,j}=H'(\varphi_i-\varphi_j)$, is optimal.
+The measure $\lambda$ is non-negative and finite.
+The last equality in \eqref{syst_opt_cond_intro} ensures that the congestion constraint \eqref{congestion_ineq_D} is satisfied.